Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/08_score_and_replay.md

 Save the scene as `MusicPlayer.tscn`.

 We have to register it as an autoload.
-Head to the *Project -> Project Settings…* menu and click on the *Autoload* tab.
+Head to the *Project -&gt; Project Settings…* menu and click on the *Autoload* tab.

 In the *Path* field, you want to enter the path to your scene.
 Click the folder